 The school aged resident population is projected to decline slightly over the next 30 years.
 The resident population of the District is projected to increase by 9% (1,770 additional residents) over the next 10 years.
-Based on the actual growth between 2013 and 2018 it is expected that this projected increase will be far greater.
 The most change will be in the older adult (65+ years) resident population, it is projected to grow over the next 25 years to 2043 by 55% (2,471 additional residents).